Daniel Hoyo-Kowalski

-Daniel Hoyo-Kowalski (born 12 July 2003) is a professional footballer who plays as a centre-back for II liga club Hutnik Kraków.
+Daniel Hoyo-Kowalski (born 12 July 2003) is a professional footballer who plays as a centre-back for II liga club GKS Tychy.
 Born in Spain, Hoyo-Kowalski represented Poland as a youth international.

 International career

 Hoyo-Kowalski was born in Spain to a Spanish father and Polish mother.
 He moved to Poland in 2010 with his mother after his parents separated.
 He was a youth international for Poland, and he scored goals for the under-15 and under-19 teams.